rbankosegger/absarg-clustering/README.md

 	abs_defeated(Y) :- abs_in(X), abs_att(X,Y).
 	not abs_in(B) :- abs_in(A), not abs_defeated(A), abs_att(A,B), singleton(B).

-The third line was inspired by the ASPRIX-Implementation of the classical stable semantics.
+The third line was inspired by the ASPARTIX-Implementation of the classical stable semantics[^2].

 To ensure correctness, we tested the semantics with several instances:
  * `tests/cstable-1` ensures the clustered semantics reduce to the classical ones when every clustered argument is singleton